drew-1618/K-Means_image_palette_extractor/README.md

 * Unsupervised Learning: The model works entirely on its own, without needing to be "trained" on pre-labeled data.
 It discovers the patterns (the clusters of color) inherent in the image data.

-* Feature Engineering: We tell the model to ignore where a pixel is located (its spatial coordinates) and focus only on its color value, which is the key feature needed to find the color groups.
+* Feature Engineering: The model ignores where a pixel is located (its spatial coordinates) and focus only on its color value, which is the key feature needed to find the color groups.
+By converting to L\*a\*b color space before clustering, it ensures colors are grouped based on perceptual similarity rather than numerical RGB proximity.

 * Data Reduction: The project shrinks a massive dataset (millions of colors) down to a small, meaningful set of colors (K=4), which is a core task in machine learning and data analysis.